th7mo/th7mo.com/z-shell.md

 sudo apt install zsh
 ```

-Enable the Z shell by executing the following command:
+Set Z shell as the default shell by executing the following command:
 ```sh
 chsh -s $(which zsh)
 ```